13 Shopify Competitors And Alternatives In 2025

 All eCommerce platforms can be categorized into three groups:

 Software as a Service (Saas): Offers all essential features, such as hosting, catalog management, and secure payment gateways, to run an online store.
-It’s percent for small retailers.
+It’s a percent for small retailers.
 Shopify, Wiz, and BigCommerce are all examples of SaaS eCommerce platforms.

 Platform-as-a-Service (Paas): A third-party provider delivers and manages software and hardware, which can be used to create an online store.
 The development team has access to servers, databases, codebase, and the entire infrastructure.
 Adobe Commerce is a perfect example of a PaaS platform.